videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.2.x/guide/prebuilt-video-and-audio-calling/features/pin-participants.md

 This feature allows participants to pin self or other participants in the meeting.

-- `allowed`: If it is true then that participant can pin or unpin other participants in the meeting, by default it is set to `false`.
+- `permissions.pin`: If it is true then that participant can pin or unpin other participants in the meeting, by default it is set to `false`.
-- `layout`: It should be a any of `GRID` or `SPOTLIGHT` or `SIDEBAR`, by default it is set to `GRID`.
+- `layout.type`: It should be a any of `GRID` or `SPOTLIGHT` or `SIDEBAR`, by default it is set to `GRID`.
+- `layout.priority`: if set to `speaker` then speaker will get high priority even though someone else is pinned.Otherwise pin participate will get higher priority for layout.

 :::note